jorgecnavarrom/BGClib/Readme.md

 | CM000169.1.region004 | NRPS-like | CM000169.1.region004~L0+CDS5 | EAL90832.1 | | `DMAP_binding | A | A >` |
 | CM000169.1.region005 | NRPS-like | CM000169.1.region005~L0+CDS9 | EAL91049.1 | | `A | A_C >` |

+## Summary

-* And a [summary](examples/AfumigatusAf293.metadata.summary.txt) of all the regions found, and their CBP compositions:
+Also, a [summary](examples/AfumigatusAf293.metadata.summary.txt) of all the regions found, and their CBP compositions:

 ```
 AfumigatusAf293 summary file